The Rwandan Genocide – a survivor’s journey

 Illuminée Nganemariya with Paul Dickson

-The 2019 edition of Miracle in Kigali, marking the 25th anniversary of the Rwandan Genocide, was published on Monday 8 April in both paperback and e-book formats.
+The latest edition of Miracle in Kigali, marking the 25th anniversary of the Genocide against the Tutsis in Rwanda, was published on Monday 8 April 2019 in both paperback and e-book formats.

 This new edition updates Illuminée and Roger’s story, including Roger’s developing film and TV acting career.
-He was most recently seen as Dadir Hassan in the BBC drama Informer.
+He was seen as Dadir Hassan in the BBC drama Informer in 2018.

 How does it feel to wake up every morning for more than three months facing the prospect that you and your newborn baby are likely to be brutally murdered that day?